ComplexSecurity/knowledge-base/docs/programming/fetch.md

   .catch(error => console.error('Error:', error));
 ```

->[!info]
+!!! info
->This code fetches data from the provided URL and prints it to the console.
+  This code fetches data from the provided URL and prints it to the console.
 The response is first converted to [[JavaScript Object Notation|JSON]], which is a common use case.